Powell: Fed to keep hiking rates until it controls inflation

 “What we need to see is inflation coming down in a clear and convincing way,” Powell said in remarks to a Wall Street Journal conference.
 “And we’re going to keep pushing until we see that.”

+The Fed chair, who was confirmed last week by the Senate to a second four-year term, suggested that the Fed would consider raising rates even faster if price increases failed to moderate.

+“What we need to see," Powell said, "is clear and convincing evidence that inflation pressures are abating and inflation is coming down.
+And if we don’t see that, then then we’ll have to consider moving more aggressively.
+If we do see that, then we can consider moving to a slower pace.”

-Powell's remarks Tuesday followed other statements he has made that have made clear that the Fed is implementing a series of rate hikes that could amount to the fastest tightening of credit in more than 30 years.
+Powell's remarks Tuesday followed other statements he has made that have indicated the Fed is implementing a series of rate hikes that could amount to the fastest tightening of credit in more than 30 years.

-Last week, the Fed raised its key rate by a half-point — double the usual increase — for the first time since 2000, to a range of 0.75% to 1%.
+At a meeting earlier this month, the Fed raised its key rate by a half-point — double the usual increase — for the first time since 2000, to a range of 0.75% to 1%.
+And at a news conference after the meeting, Powell suggested that Fed officials would raise its rate by a half-point at both its June and July meetings.

+The Fed chair appeared unconcerned Tuesday about the stock market’s sharp decline over the past six weeks.
+Those declines reflect concern on Wall Street that the Fed's efforts to rein in inflation, which has reached 40-year highs, could weaken the economy so much as to trigger a recession.

+Interest rates across the economy have also risen steadily.
+They include the yield on the two-year Treasury note, which Powell pointed to as a sign that Wall Street expects the Fed to keep tightening credit to slow borrowing, spending and price increases.